First Time User? Sign Up Now

 Common signs that a person may have bulimia are when the person:

-Conditions that commonly occur with bulimia, such as depression, substance misuse, or anxiety disorders, can make treatment of bulimia harder.
+Conditions that commonly occur with bulimia, such as depression, substance use disorder, or anxiety disorders, can make treatment of bulimia harder.
 Recovery from bulimia can take a long time.
 And relapse is common.
 If the person feels extremely discouraged, be sure to tell the doctor immediately so that the person can get immediate help.

 In some cases, people who have an eating disorder may feel suicidal.